 Stink bugs are basically harmless.
 Unlike the bees, they won’t sting.
 They are also different from centipedes as they won’t bite.
 Stink bugs prefer the element of surprise, where they would sneak up on you and then suddenly land on you (whether in your hair, clothes, or arms).
 Their infestation can take place all year long, but the significant increase generally happens during the spring and summer periods.

-They would go on hibernation during fall and winter and then get back on being active again when the temperature rises.
+They would go on hibernation during fall and winter and then get back to being active again when the temperature rises.
 After all, they really like sunlight and warmth.

 How to Get Rid of Stink Bugs In Your House